JohnColeborn/T2A1-A/README.md

     - Limitation.
 Deliberately limited file handling.
 EG: Password must contain one capital, one special character, and be more than 9 digits.
 Hard coded varchar with a limitation of twenty elements may enforce a degree of security against brute forced or spammed infiltration.

+    - Sidenote.
+As a point of interest, being a point of interest incurs intentional extra interest which simmers down to one of two directions.
+Direction 'A' being maximising security in which building a 'higher wall' becomes a 'wall to be climbed'.
+Direction 'B' being so dreary and commonplace that there is no wall at all but rather a sheep amidst a flock.
+While A in a sense paints a target, it also actively defends against invasion, whereas B has no target, but is also susceptible to invasion.

 <a id = "4">[4]</a>
 Mott, Nathaniel (Nov 23 2021)